Baloch handicrafts: Needlework

-Balochi needlework is a rich and intricate art form that reflects the cultural heritage of the Baloch people.
+Baloch needlework is a rich and intricate art form that reflects the cultural heritage of the Baloch people.
 It utilizes various needlework techniques to create stunning patterns and designs, often incorporating vibrant colors and unique motifs.

-Balochi needlework is used on Balochi clothing, in some sources, the beginning of this art is 100 to 200 years before Islam, and the available evidence indicates that this method of sewing has been common among the Baloch people since the beginning of Islam, and in The Ilkhanate era, especially the Timurid and Safavid eras, has reached its peak.
-Balochi needlework is not merely a craft; it serves as a means of cultural identity and expression.
-Each design often carries symbolic meanings related to Baloch traditions and beliefs.
+Balochi needlework is used on clothing, in some sources, the beginning of this art is 100 to 200 years prior the spread of Islam, and the available evidence indicates that this method of sewing has been common among the Baloch people since the beginning of Islam, and in the Ilkhanate era—especially the Timurid and Safavid eras—reached its peak.